-This program supports three of the Secretary's key priorities for the FY 2023 budget: Economic Strength and Improving Core Assets; Ensuring Investments Meet Racial Equity and Economic Inclusion Goals; and Transformation of our Nation's Transportation Infrastructure.
-Further, the program directly supports the Administration's Executive Order on Advancing Racial Equity.
+This program supports three of the Secretary's key priorities for the FY 2024 budget: Economic Strength and Global Competitiveness; Equity; and Transformation.
+Further, the program directly supports Executive Order 13985: Advancing Racial Equity and Support for Underserved Communities Through the Federal Government.
 The program directly supports small business development, specifically small businesses owned by minorities and women.
 Small businesses are vital to the health of the Nation's economy and can significantly contribute to infrastructure redevelopment initiatives.
 Small businesses generate new employment opportunities within their local communities and thereby contribute to the economic strength and stability of these communities.

 The program is necessary to assist a sector of the small business community to build their capacity and ability to compete for contracts.
-Additionally, this program assists with creating a more diverse make-up of firms participating on improving America's infrastructure that, in turn, contributes toward ensuring competition, job creation, and strengthens the economic base of our country.
+Additionally, this program assists with creating a more diverse make-up of firms participating in improving America's infrastructure that, in turn, contributes toward ensuring competition, job creation, and strengthens the economic base of our country.

-With respect to the Executive Order on Advancing Racial Equity, this program serves to address ongoing discrimination and the effects of past discrimination that historically excluded firms owned by minorities and women from participation in transportation projects funded by the Federal government.
-FHWA is collecting national data to support the linkage DBE/SS programs have to increased subcontracting on Federally assisted projects, as well as achieving other program metrics such as increased employment and the ability to compete as prime contractors.
+With respect to E.O.
+13985, this program serves to address ongoing discrimination and the effects of past discrimination that historically excluded firms owned by minorities and women from participation in transportation projects funded by the Federal government.